ricardomaharaj/examples/react-hook-context/README.md

 # React Hook Context

-A demonstration of a hook inside a context (Todo CRUD)
+A React custom hook and reducer used in a context

 ### Features

-- Strongly typed with Typescript
-- Type derived / inferred from code
-- Hook used within a context
+- No default values required for context
-- Tailwind styled interface

-### Usage

-1. install dependencies
-2. run the `dev` script
+- Contexts are type inferred (no repeating)
+- Form reducer to avoid excessive useState calls